khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 #### Kibana

-Intel Owl provides a Kibana's "Saved Object" configuration (with example dashboard and visualizations).
+IntelX provides a Kibana's "Saved Object" configuration (with example dashboard and visualizations).
 It can be downloaded from [here](https://github.com/khulnasoft/IntelX/blob/develop/configuration/Kibana-Saved-Conf.ndjson) and can be imported into Kibana by going to the "Saved Objects" panel (http://localhost:5601/app/management/kibana/objects).

 #### Example Configuration